heathermiller/dist-prog-book/chapter/8/big-data.md

 *Spark Streaming - A Spark component for streaming workloads*

 Spark achieves fault tolerant, high throughput data streaming workloads in real-time through a light weight Spark Streaming API.
-Spark streaming is based on Discretized Streams model.
+Spark streaming is based on Discretized Streams model{% cite d-streams --file big-data%}.
 Spark Streaming processes streaming workloads as a series of small batch workloads by leveraging the fast scheduling capacity of Apache Spark Core and fault tolerance capabilities of a RDD.
 A RDD in here represents each batch of streaming data and transformations are applied on the same.
 Data source in Spark Streaming could be from many a live streams like Twitter, Apache Kafka, Akka Actors, IoT Sensors, Amazon Kinesis, Apache Flume, etc. Spark streaming also enables unification of batch and streaming workloads and hence developers can use the same code for both batch and streaming workloads.
 It supports integration of streaming data with historical data.

 *Apache Mesos*